 (9) Once your timer is done, rinse your hair until the water runs clear.
 You may use the same conditioner to condition hair, or use a hair mask.
 Rinse, let dry, and style your hair.
 Now admire!

-This is how the back looks like:
+This is what the back looks like:

 Now telling all my friends about the Ultra Bond powder lightener because I want to do other lighter colors next time!!!